Natural gas in Papua New Guinea: Resumption of collaboration

-The suspension lasted til May 2021.
+The suspension lasted till May 2021.
 Collaboration was resumed after a delay of three years as the result of a meeting in Paris between the CEO of Total and Sam Basil, as deputy prime minister of PNG.
 They announced the remobilisation of the project teams and other required resources, At the meeting there was a reconfirmation of the Papua LNG Gas Agreement in 2019 which had been the contentious issue in the fall of the O’Neill/Abel government.
 The signing of a Fiscal Stability Agreement in February may in this respect be more important as this concerns the most crucial issue: government income from the project.
 Government has given in more through withdrawing the amendments 2020 to the Mining Act.
 These amendments gave among others greater powers to the minister in determining a PDL (Petroleum Development License) and abolished the option of arbitration in case of a conflict.
 The minister stressed in parliament that these withdrawals were only applicable to Papua/LNG.
 A Petroleum Retention License extension was also awarded in February 2021.
 Such a license allows for project financing activities and also strategic market studies, which will be done separately by the participating companies or with other participants.
 The work programme for the Extension includes technical activities in preparation for the front-end engineering and design work.
 A pre-Front End Engineering Design (FEED) program does not guarantee a permission for a FEED.
 The aim remains to announce a FEED in 2022 and a Final Investment Decision (FID) in 2023.
-Production is expected in 2017.
+Production is expected in 2027.
 The agreements reached have a peculiar mixture of being definite and being provisional.
 This was made evident by Petroleum Minister Kerenge Kua when he stressed that the issues involved remained political at a meeting with a senior visitor from Total in France.